mostafakml/locator/ANSWERS.md

-the role of business team is what and why and the role of tech team is how when a business decision come in tech side tech team should turn a epic to the multiple story and breaked i doable task priority and limitaion is also a group decision between techteam and other team that cto should handle them
+the role of business team is what and why and the role of tech team is how when a business decision come in tech side tech team should turn a epic to the multiple story and breaked i doable task priority and limitation is also a group decision between tech team and other team that cto should handle them